Chengro123/Kostnadsoptimering-av-hushallsforbrukning-mot-timpris/README.md

         {{temp_average_inside}}
       unit_of_measurement: "deg C"
 ```
 To improve the estimated energy for the air heat pump, another code saves the mean used power each hour in a file ```/config/appdaemon/logs/db_settemps.json```.
-A barebone version of this file lies in the folder ```lvp```
+A barebone version of this file lies in the folder ```lvp```.

 # Configuration